Partnerships for Schools

 Voluntary Aided (VA) schools and LCVAP

 LCVAP allocations reflect the VA pupil number equivalent of the Modernisation, Schools Access Initiative (SAI) and New Pupil Places programmes allocated to each authority for its non-VA schools.
 After the project has been approved, funds are paid direct to VA schools, dioceses or promoters on receipt of a claim form and invoice for the work carried out.
 LCVAP should be spent within the year of allocation, but larger projects can be funded over more than one financial year.
-If an authority cannot spend their allocation in any one year then they can arrange to give, or loan, an amount to another authority.
-It will be for local authorities and local partners to agree these arrangements locally.

 Extended schools

-ICT capital programmes - Harnessing technology and Computers for pupils
+ICT - Harnessing technology